MelvinSnijders/QuestLib/README.md

 # QuestLib
 QuestLib offers you an easy to use questing library for your plugins.
 This library includes lots of features for you to create quests, objectives and give rewards

+*Tested Minecraft versions: 1.8, 1.9, 1.10, 1.11, 1.12, 1.13, 1.14*
+**You can use this library as a plugin or use it as a (shaded) dependency, see the [documentation](https://questlib.themelvin.nl/docs/)**

 > Warning: This library has no stable release yet, if you encounter any bugs, please report them in the issues section.

+## Features
+* Built-in YAML or MySQL storage.
+* Custom reward types.
+* Multiple custom objectives.
+* Easily configurable.
+* Customisable to your own wishes.
+* Extensive API.

 ## Example
 Quest class: